Antimoon51/powerproject/README.md

 ## VBScrip

 The VBS file no longer has to be run as admin.
-While starting the programm the UAC PopUp asks for eluvated rights.
+While starting the programm the UAC PopUp asks for elevated rights.
 If denied Programm closes.